 During the 7 hours of behind-the-wheel instruction, you will sit in the driver’s seat as your parent instructor gives directions from the passenger seat.

 You can print out a handy PDF version of the course to take with you in the car, or you can view the course online.
 The online version of the course is the same as the PDF version, but it includes additional videos, animations and slide shows to help teach the material.

 Your parent should fill out the Behind-the-Wheel Instruction Log (DL-91B), which is included in the course, as you complete your training.
 The Form DL-91B is required when applying for your driver license.

-4. Pay for the Course and Request the Certificate
+4. Request the Certificate

-You can make payment for the course at any time after registering and prior to requesting a certificate.
 You may request your certificate when you complete the course.
 Your certificate will be emailed to you and your parent immediately once you request it.

 5. Complete 30 Hours of Behind-the-Wheel Practice